Strongly Sublinear Algorithms for Testing Pattern Freeness: Preliminaries and discussion

 \cref{cl:ham-del} is extremely important for testing $\pi$-freeness, and is what gives rise to \emph{all} testers of monotonicity, as well as $\pi$-freeness that are known.
-This is due to the fact that the tests are really designed for the deletion distance, rather then the Hamming distance.
-The folklore observation made in~\cref{clm:matching} is what facilitates such tests, and~\cref{cl:ham-del} makes the tests work also for the Hamming distance.

-We note that~\cref{cl:ham-del} is not obvious for the more general definition of being $\pi$-free where we allow weak inequalities.
-We further discuss this issue at the end of this section.
-Finally, due to~\cref{cl:ham-del}, we say that a function $f$ is $\eps$-far from $\pi$-free without specifying the distance measure.
+This is due to the fact that the tests are really designed for the deletion distance, rather than the Hamming distance.
+The folklore observation made in~\cref{clm:matching} facilitates such tests, and~\cref{cl:ham-del} makes the tests work also for the Hamming distance.
+Due to~\cref{cl:ham-del}, we say that a function $f$ is $\eps$-far from $\pi$-free without specifying the distance measure.